 •Wittenberg University-specific scholarships

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Wittenberg University is $11,046 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $5,640.
+Room and board at Wittenberg University costs $11,268 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the school dining facilities.
+Students who live off campus but would like to be able to eat in the campus dining can pay for a meal plan.
+The cost of board-only is $5,754.